Locally private online change point detection: Theory

 We also assume that there exists $\sigma>0$ such that for all $\lambda \in \mathbb{R}$ we have

 and that $\sup_{i \in \mathbb{N}^*} \sup_{x \in \mathbb{R}^d} |m_i(x)| \leq M_0$ for some $M_0>0$. \end{assumption}

 \Cref{assume-main} is the main model assumption.
-It is a general feature of the local differential privacy constraint that it is not possible to work with unbounded parameter spaces \citep[see, for example,][Appendix G]{duchi2013local}.
+It is a general feature of the local differential privacy constraint that it is not possible to work with unbounded parameter spaces \citep[see e.g.][Appendix G]{duchi2013local}.
 Thus, we assume that the feature vectors are supported in a bounded set $\mathcal{X}$, and we moreover assume that the regression functions $m_i$ are bounded, though these bounds are allowed to vary with the pre-change sample size $\Delta$.
 In addition, we also assume that the regression functions are Lipschitz with a constant $C_{\mathrm{Lip}}$.
 The Lipschitz condition can be easily relaxed to other type of continuity conditions, e.g.~H\"older continuity.
-We assume the additive noise is sub-Gaussian with parameter $\sigma$, which is allowed to vary with the pre-change sample size.
+We assume the additive noise is sub-Gaussian with parameter $\sigma$, which is allowed to vary with the pre-change sample size. \Cref{assume-main} is required to ensure that our algorithm controls the false alarm probability correctly and to ensure its optimality.

 \begin{assumption}[No change point] Assume that $m_1 = m_2 = \cdots$ . \end{assumption}

 \begin{assumption}[One change point] Assume that there exists a positive integer $\Delta \geq 1$ such that

 In addition, let $\kappa = \|m_{\Delta} - m_{\Delta + 1}\|_{\infty}.$ \end{assumption}